Chairman of the Bored

 In the great British tradition Karim is also a keen and avid colonizer.
 Karim oversees a colony of authors and scholars as Editor of the Café Philosophie, a colony of artists and artisans as Editor of Salon de Refusé, and a colony of inventors and engineers as Editor of Frugalis Creativus (‘frugality and creativity’ from Latin) which includes patented education technology applications.

 He was born in Nairobi, Kenya and was sent off to school at age 7 to London, England where he attended Chiswick and Bedford Park Preparatory School.
-After moving back to Africa for several years he returned to London at age 13 to attended Drayton Manor Grammar School in Hanwell.
+After moving back to Nairobi at age 10 to attend Hospital Hill School, he returned to London at age 13 to attended Drayton Manor Grammar School in Hanwell.

 Karim holds advanced graduate degrees from MIT and from Harvard University.